Gaius Asinius Gallus

 Gaius Asinius Gallus (before 38 BC – AD 33) was a Roman senator, son of Gaius Asinius Pollio and Quinctia.
-He was the second husband of Vipsania, eldest daughter of Marcus Agrippa and first wife of Tiberius, who ultimately imprisoned him.
+He was the second husband of Vipsania and was ultimately imprisoned by her first husband, Tiberius.

 Biography

 In 11 BC he married Vipsania Agrippina, daughter of Marcus Vipsanius Agrippa and his first wife Caecilia Attica, and the former wife of Tiberius.
 Their union proved fruitful and produced at least six children.
 Gallus also claimed true paternity of Drusus Julius Caesar, earning him Tiberius' animosity.
 If Gallus' claim was true, he might also have been the father of the child Vipsania was expecting on her divorce.

 He is mentioned among the speakers at the senate meeting discussing Augustus' funeral in AD 14; on the subject of last honours he proposed that the funeral train should pass under a triumphal gateway.
-When the senate met to discuss the transfer of power, Gallus made a joke at Tiberius' expense; when Tiberius remarked he would take charge of whichever department was assigned to him, Gallus responded by asking him to choose whichever he wished.
+When the senate met to discuss the transfer of power, Gallus made a joke at Tiberius' expense; when Tiberius made a formulaic protest against the total power the Senate had proposed to award him and said that he would instead take charge of whichever department was assigned to him (a demurral, the sources imply, that he expected the Senate to reject), Gallus responded by asking him to choose whichever he wished.
 This embarrassed Tiberius publicly, and although Gallus attempted to quell the emperor's anger, he was unsuccessful.

 In 30, he was arrested on Tiberius' orders.
 At Tiberius' instigation, the Senate declared Gallus a public enemy, and he was held in conditions of solitary confinement: "He had no companion or servant with him, spoke to no one, and saw no one, except when he was compelled to take food.
 And the food was of such quality and amount as neither to afford him any satisfaction or strength nor yet to allow him to die."

 He died in prison of starvation in the year 33.
 When Agrippina died in October of that same year, Tiberius accused her of "having had Asinius Gallus as a paramour and being driven by his death to loathe existence".
 His name was erased from public monuments (a practice known as damnatio memoriae), although this was reversed after Tiberius' death.